wp-plugins/youtube-embed-plus/readme.txt

 * Review the latest web discussions about videos you want to embed before embedding
 * Shortcode support for embedding multiple videos on one line
 * Playlist support
+* (PRO) See if your embeds have restrictions that block your site's mobile visitors from viewing
 * (PRO) One-click Video SEO tags
 * (PRO) Analytics and deleted video alerts work with past YouTube videos that you embedded with many other YouTube plugins
 * (PRO) Alerts when visitors from different countries are blocked from viewing your embeds